GitchalWoo/goldpricespln/README.md

   - Automatically calculates if your asset is worth more, same, or less gold today

 ### Interactive Charts
-Three interactive, scrollable charts showcasing:
+Multiple interactive, scrollable charts showcasing:

 1. **Gold Price in PLN (2013-Present)**
    - Historical gold prices from 2013 onwards (NBP data)